anandkumarashodhiya/anand-kumar-ashodhiya/index.md

 }
 </script>

 Anand Kumar Ashodhiya is a distinguished literary figure and a veteran of the **Indian Air Force (IAF)**.
-Known by his pen name **Kavi Anand Shahpur**, his work spans across Hindi and Haryanvi literature, focusing on spiritual, moral, and folk traditions.
+Known by his pen name **Kavi Anand Shahpur**, his work spans across Hindi, English and Haryanvi literature, focusing on spiritual, moral, and folk traditions.

 ### Literary Works
 *   **SĀKET**: An English Transcreation (ISBN: 9789354698453)